destrudo/Arduino_UART_MessageHandler/README.md

 ### Firmware
 1. UART_MessageHandler
   - Possible Changes:
-    * Fixes for making digital management work.
     * Possibility for actual C++ abstractness in adding new endpoint message handlers. *This would change a lot of stuff in terms of code, but it would still behave the same way.*
     * Adding in control methods for the UART_MH class for doing things such as manually setting limits.
-    * Adding in identification stuff so that Arduino 1 and Arduino 2 plugged into device 4 can be "tagged" by device 4 with a special key.
-So if something gets mixed up during boot, I still know which is which.
     * A pin-in-use array that classes will respond to.
   - State:
     * Not going to change very much in the near future, pretty well tested where it stands currently.